Joyce Kavuma: Career

-In 2008, she was promoted to the position of chief magistrate and was transferred to the Makindye Chief Magistrates Court, serving there until 2011.
-From there, she worked at the Entebbe Chief Magistrates Court between 2012 and 2014.
+In 2008, Kavuma was promoted to the position of chief magistrate and was transferred to the Makindye Chief Magistrates Court, serving there until 2011.
+She worked at the Entebbe Chief Magistrates Court between 2012 and 2014.

-She was appointed as Acting Assistant Registrar, at the Uganda Court of Appeal in 2015 and was concurrently deployed to the Nakawa Chief Magistrates Court.
-In 2016 she was appointed acting assistant registrar Mediation, in the Commercial Division of the High Court.
+She was appointed as acting assistant registrar at the Uganda Court of Appeal in 2015, and was concurrently deployed to the Nakawa Chief Magistrates Court.
+In 2016, she was appointed acting assistant registrar of mediation in the Commercial Division of the High Court.

-In February 2018, Justice Joyce Kavuma was appointed to the High Court of Uganda, one of 10 judges appointed to that court that day.
+In February 2018,Kavuma was appointed to the High Court of Uganda, one of 10 judges appointed to that court that day.
 As of March 2018, she was assigned to the Mbarara Circuit of the High Court.